 Our social workers guide students through emotional and social growth issues.
 They focuses on helping the student develop age-appropriate skills and behaviors for the classroom and beyond.
 Through the use of recreational and other activities, they assist students in building self-esteem, applying social skills, and practicing leadership and team participation.
 The students are seen individually and in small-group sessions.
 It is also not unusual to find social workers in the classroom leading social skills activities.

-A consulting psychologist and behaviorist are also available on an as-needed basis.
+A consulting psychologist, behaviorist, BCBA, and a registered behavior technician are also available on an as-needed basis.

 At High Road, all related services personnel work closely with classroom teachers to assure integration of learned skills into all classroom activities.